AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 Read more: [Labels](../Common_Settings/Labels).

-In the sample below, there is a Column chart with labels enabled on the whole series.
+In the sample below, there is a column chart with labels enabled on the whole series.
 Some font settings and a text formatter are applied:

 ```
 // enable and configure labels on the series